Circuit topology (electrical): Bridge topology

 Bridge topology is an important topology with many uses in both linear and non-linear applications, including, amongst many others, the bridge rectifier, the Wheatstone bridge and the lattice phase equaliser.
-There are several ways that bridge topology is rendered in circuit diagrams.
+Bridge topology is rendered in circuit diagrams in several ways.
 The first rendering in figure 1.8 is the traditional depiction of a bridge circuit.
 The second rendering clearly shows the equivalence between the bridge topology and a topology derived by series and parallel combinations.
 The third rendering is more commonly known as lattice topology.
 It is not so obvious that this is topologically equivalent.
 It can be seen that this is indeed so by visualising the top left node moved to the right of the top right node.

 It is normal to call a network bridge topology only if it is being used as a two-port network with the input and output ports each consisting of a pair of diagonally opposite nodes.
 The box topology in figure 1.7 can be seen to be identical to bridge topology but in the case of the filter the input and output ports are each a pair of adjacent nodes.
 Sometimes the loading (or null indication) component on the output port of the bridge will be included in the bridge topology as shown in figure 1.9.

 Bridged T and twin-T topologies

 Bridged T topology is derived from bridge topology in a way explained in the Zobel network article.
-There are many derivative topologies also discussed in the same article.
+Many derivative topologies are also discussed in the same article.

-There is also a twin-T topology which has practical applications where it is desirable to have the input and output share a common (ground) terminal.
+There is also a twin-T topology, which has practical applications where it is desirable to have the input and output share a common (ground) terminal.
 This may be, for instance, because the input and output connections are made with co-axial topology.
-Connecting together an input and output terminal is not allowable with normal bridge topology and for this reason Twin-T is used where a bridge would otherwise be used for balance or null measurement applications.
-The topology is also used in the twin-T oscillator as a sine wave generator.
+Connecting an input and output terminal is not allowable with normal bridge topology, so Twin-T is used where a bridge would otherwise be used for balance or null measurement applications.
+The topology is also used in the twin-T oscillator as a sine-wave generator.
 The lower part of figure 1.11 shows twin-T topology redrawn to emphasise the connection with bridge topology.